 I just returned from 7 days in Europe.
 Thanks to LinkedIn Answers, I probably saved $1,000 on airfare on this trip by taking the advice of some of my connections who are more experienced last-minute travellers.
 (I've joked that with all this great advice, I could publish an ebook on last minute European travel and probably sell it for $10 on our ebook site.)

 Last year I wrote in Connect magazine that I would be trying a grand experiment in team building.
 I would be trying an idea I got from The Entrepreneur's Manual, a very popular book for entrepreneurs published in 1997.
 I would hold a 2-day retreat with a couple dozen executives to brainstorm, network, plan, and then vote on the Founders Team for Worldhistory.com.

 I'm trying to find a recent video clip from Fox News.
 I heard that Bill O'Reilly suggested on The Factor earlier this week that Massachusetts Governor Mitt Romney is the only Republican presidential candidate for 2008 that can rally the conservative base.
 Has anyone seen that clip?

+I am very impressed with Google's recent launch of its News Archives Search.
+Basically, in partnership with major content owners, Google is indexing newspaper and magazine articles going back to the 18th century.
 I spent an hour doing various searches and found the content very interesting, although a lot of the historic newspaper content is full of typos and OCR errors, and much of the best content is available only for a fee.
 Over time, more and more good historical content will be free.
 The Time Magazine content is very useful.